silently/wsmock/README.md

   conn1.Send("paper")
   conn2.Send("rock")

-  // assertions are made of chained and ordered conditions rec1.Assert().
+  // assertions are ordered chains of conditions rec1.NewAssertion().
-    OneToBe("draw").  // one message received is expected to be "draw" NextToBe("win")   // the next message is expected to be "win" rec2.Assert().
+    OneToBe("draw").  // one message received is expected to be "draw" NextToBe("win")   // the next message is expected to be "win" rec2.NewAssertion().
     OneToBe("draw").
     NextToBe("loss")